JimSow/sgl4j/README.md

 ## Introduction

-The *Standard Generics Library for Java* (``sgl4j``) is a package for basic utility functions, data-structures, algorithms, Enums etc. that are used routinely for programming.
-This, for example, includes
+The *Standard Generics Library for Java* (``sgl4j``) is a package for basic utility functions, data-structures, algorithms, enums etc. that are used routinely for programming.
+These, for example, include

-* data-structures like pairs and Fibonacci heaps,
+* data-structures like suffix arrays and Fibonacci heaps,
 * combinatorial, recursive functions like ``R``'s ``combn``,
 * statistics such as precision matrices for GGMs,
 * algorithms like binary search.